MicrosoftDocs/SupportArticles-docs/support/sql/admin/1450-and-665-errors-running-dbcc-checkdb.md

 ## Resolution

 1. Break up the large database into smaller files.
 For example, if you have one 8-TB data file you can break it up into eight 1-TB data files.
-High-level these are the steps to accomplish this:
+Following are high-level steps to accomplish this:
    1. Add the 7 new 1 TB files to the same file group.
    2. Rebuild the clustered indexes of the existing tables and this will automatically spread the data of each table among the 8 files.
 If a table doesn't have a clustered index, then create one and then drop it to accomplish the same.
    3. Shrink the original 8 TB file down, now that is about 12-15% full.